ellis-langford/MeshMap/README.md

    > *dwi_MD.nii.gz:* Mean diffusivity.<br>

 5. `Cerebral Blood Flow (CBF) Files` (optional)
+   > A directory containing cerebral blood flow files can be supplied using *--cbf_dir*<br>
    > *cbf_map.nii.gz:* CBF (cerebral blood flow) scalar field.<br>

 ## Pipeline Steps

 After running these commands, the MeshMap pipeline will be run according to the options in the properties file.
 The pipeline steps available include:

-1. `Match Faces`: Map inner and outer surface nodes and faces to global indices.
+1. `Match Faces`: Map outer surface nodes and faces to global indices.
-2. `Write Mesh Info File`: If flag *--write_mesh_info* True, a txt file containing mesh information is produced.
-3. `Classify Tetrahedra`: Tetrahedral elements are assigned a regional label.
+2. `Classify Tetrahedra`: Tetrahedral elements are assigned a regional label.
-4. `Revise Labels by DWI`: If flag *--adjust_labels_dwi* True, the labels will be updated according to DTI FA values.
+3. `Revise Labels by DWI`: If flag *--adjust_labels_dwi* True, the labels will be updated according to DTI FA values.
-5. `Revise Outer Tetra Labels`: If flag *--adjust_outer_labels* True, labels for tetrahedra on the outer surface are fixed.
+4. `Revise Outer Tetra Labels`: If flag *--adjust_outer_labels* True, labels for tetrahedra on the outer surface are fixed.
-6. `CBF Mapping`: If flag *--generate_cbf_map* True, a scalar CBF map is produced.
+5. `CBF Mapping`: If flag *--generate_cbf_map* True, a scalar CBF map is produced.
-7. `FA Mapping`: If flag *--generate_fa_map* True, a scalar FA map is produced.
+6. `FA Mapping`: If flag *--generate_fa_map* True, a scalar FA map is produced.

 ## Other Parameters
    > *zero_index_inputs:* If True, input files are expected to be zero-index<br>